AmmarHourani/Simple-Harmony-2/README.md

 Please star this repository if you found it useful

-hookmebyharmony.exe is the target process which loads the target DLL in which the target method/function "Add" is defined
+HOOKMYBYHARMONY.EXE is the target process which loads the target DLL in which the target method/function "Add" is defined

 HOOKMYBYHARMONYDLL.dll is the target DLL in which the target method/function "Add" is defined